Q & A

 The presence of a completion guarantee enabled the Financier/Producer to control creative excess by giving the guarantor the right to take over and complete the film if the script, budget and schedule were not adhered to, and the right of hire/fire of any/all key personnel.

 This knowledge that creative control (and in some cases remuneration) could be removed from the creative players generated (in most cases) appropriate respect for the monies and time available to make a film, which has largely become the standard for filmmaking today.

-The job of the individual guarantor is to ensure that each film is delivered on schedule and on budget.
+The job of the Completion Guarantor is to ensure that each film is Completed and Delivered on or before the bonded delivery date.
 However, on a small percentage of films, this does not happen.
 In such cases an experienced guarantor will step in before the situation becomes critical.